 Pocket holes allow you to insert screws at an angle through two pieces of wood.
 This gives the wood joint substantially more strength.
 We’ve created pocket holes when building our bed frame, counters, and cabinets.

-For the vast majority of us, trying to get through van life with an undersized electrical system just doesn’t cut it.
+For most of us, trying to get through van life with an undersized electrical system just doesn’t cut it.

-The #1 electrical van build tip that you can do to ensure your electricity needs are adequately met is to make sure you’ve properly sized your battery bank.
+The #1 electrical van build tip that you can do to ensure your electricity needs are adequately met is to make sure you’ve correctly sized your battery bank.

 4. You Likely Need More Solar Than You Think

-Many of us dream of traveling off-grid and being energy independent.
-It’s a great feeling knowing you’re not reliant on expensive RV parks for shore power.
+Many of us dream of traveling off-grid and being energy-independent.
+Knowing you’re not relying on expensive RV parks for shore power is excellent.

 But being consistently off-grid means building a robust solar PV system that adequately meets your energy demands.
 This means: